CobyPear/image-repo/README.md

 Currently the image repository is publicly viewable and there are no extra permissions required to upload or download images.

+Images are automatically deleted from the bucket after 25 days from date of upload.

 ### Technology

 - HTML